S3-working-group/s3-practical-guide/docs/all.md

 **Delegatee:** An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.

-**Delegation:** The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain (i.e. to do certain things and/or to make certain decisions), for which the delegator maintains overall accountability.
+**Delegation:** The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain (i.e. to do certain things or to make certain decisions), for which the delegator maintains overall accountability.

 **Delegator:** An individual or group delegating responsibility for a domain to other(s).